 Q: What do I do if I believe that my assessed value should be reduced or that my property taxes are too high?

-A: For the 2012/2013 tax year, the Assessor’s Office reviewed the assessed value of all single family homes and condominiums and many multi-family dwellings, apartments and commercial and industrial properties.
+A: This tax year, the Assessor’s Office reviewed the assessed value of all properties in the county for which a reduction in assessed value had been made due to the decline in market value for last year’s tax roll .
 By law the date of valuation, or lien date, for property tax purposes is January 1st.
 When estimating the fair market value of a property, comparable sales occurring more than 90 days after the lien date, that is, after March 31st, may not be considered.
-Therefore, current sales may not be used to estimate the assessed value of a property for the 2010 tax year.
+Therefore, current sales may not be used to estimate the assessed value of a property for the tax year.

-If you have evidence that your 2012/2013 assessed value is significantly greater than its market value on January1, 2012, you may file an appeal with the Clerk of the Board.
-The deadline to file an appeal is November 30, 2012.
+If you have evidence that your assessed value is significantly greater than its market value on January1, of this year, you may file an appeal with the Clerk of the Board.
+The deadline to file an appeal is November 30.